dev-tecksolke/note/README.md

   <br><br>
 </p>

-This package is custom notify for both admins and users, so instead of using laravel notification.
+This package is custom notify for any model, so instead of using laravel notification.
 I built this custom notification package for my projects, so if you want to try it out read through the documentation.

 ## Installing